Molybdenum imido alkylidene complex: Asymmetric metathesis

 The first asymmetric molybdenum catalyst for enantioselective olefin metathesis reactions was developed in 1993 by McConville et al with Schrock's group by modifying the complex with a BINOL ligand.
 These catalysts are used to synthesize compounds with high enantiomeric purity, such as chiral heterocycles and pharmaceuticals, enabling enantioselective transformations in drug discovery.

 Air-stable precatalysts

 The development of air-stable precatalysts for Schrock catalysts, such as bipyridine adducts, is another a significant advancement in addressing the inherent air sensitivity of molybdenum imido alkylidene complexes given their high reactivity.
 These precatalysts can stabilize the reactive 14-electron molybdenum alkylidene species by forming 18-electron adducts with Lewis bases like bipyridine or phenanthroline.
-This protective Lewis base is removed from the coordination sphere by treating the adduct with a Lewis acid such as ZnCl₂·dioxane to liberate the active molybdenum alkylidene complex and carry out olefin metathesis accordingly.
+This protective Lewis base is removed from the coordination sphere by treating the adduct with a Lewis acid such as ZnCl_{2}·dioxane to liberate the active molybdenum alkylidene complex and carry out olefin metathesis accordingly.